Well now. Who would have thought we'd ever need a second page for these?!

 With the Fourth of July celebrations approaching, our old English devil speaks fondly of "the colonies", wondering aloud "What's all this 'Independence Day'?"
 He's very fired up this evening, remarking on all the fuss about detentions at the Mexican border and using the immortal words of Vanilla Ice to cheerlead the agency responsible: "ICE ICE baby!"
 He suggests it's a classic case of misdirection: "Mmmm, it's all Three-Card Monte!
 You lookin' at the border?
 And in the meantime...
 Harley-Davidson are moving to Europe!
 I do love a good trade war, don't you?!
 Nothing like it to disunite our nations!"
 (The US motorcycle giant recently announced plans to move production overseas, to avoid EU tariffs retaliating against those imposed by Donald Trump.)
 Having also seen America quit the UN Human Rights Council in the past fortnight, MacPhisto declares that it's been "a great year".

 Guests attending the show include his old friend Sir Salman Rushdie, but alas, there is to be no on-stage reunion!

 "What a wonderful year it has been," MacPhisto reflects again as the North American leg of the tour draws to a close (and for his most devoted followers, it's hard to disagree with that sentiment).
 He still likes the idea of warehousing children – "That sounds kind of nice!"
 With one last warning for the "fancy, clever liberals" of Connecticut, he signs off for the summer.

 25 years ago today, the devil spent his second night in Verona attempting to phone the Pope.
-Will he be back in Europe when the EI Tour resumes at the end of August?
-This English fan certainly hopes so...
+He'll be back in Europe when the EI Tour resumes in a couple of months' time!

 |[ Back to MacPhisto homepage ]|